Alabama vs. New Mexico State NCAA Football Odds, Plays and Insights | November 13, 2021

 - The Crimson Tide have yet to cover the spread this season when favored by 51.5 points or more.

-- Alabama's games this year have gone over the total in four out of nine opportunities (44.4%).
+- Alabama's games this year have eclipsed the over/under in 44.4% of its opportunities (four times in nine games with a set point total).

-- Alabama is 4-1 against the spread and 4-1 overall when the team piles up over 463 yards.
+- When Alabama picks up over 463 yards, the team is 4-1 against the spread and 4-1 overall.

-- This year, the Crimson Tide have seven turnovers, eight fewer than the Aggies have takeaways (15).
+- The Crimson Tide have turned the ball over seven times this season, eight fewer than the Aggies have forced (15).

 - Find the latest spread and moneyline odds for Alabama at SISportsbook.